 The guests really do drive the whole experience.
 ‘We let each guest determine how much they want to interact with us, some people don’t want to talk much, others hang off every word and ask so many questions that I start to worry their food will go cold!’
 Likewise drinks choices are led by guests.
 Head Sommelier, James Lloyd, will take his cue from the diners rather than designing a set pairing, whether that’s one special bottle for the table, a different red with every course or new tastes and varieties they’ve not encountered before.
 Even the water glasses have been chosen especially for the table – with a double insulation layer to prevent condensation on the black leather table-top.

 This kind of attention to detail is what makes the Inspiration Table a one-of-a-kind dining experience.
-Guests are invited to engage with the whole team, from Matt himself to Sous Chefs Kim and James, the sommeliers and staff who are all able to bring the culinary journey to life.
+Guests are invited to engage with the whole team, from Matt himself to Sous Che Kim, the sommeliers and staff who are all able to bring the culinary journey to life.
 With a new appreciation for Michelin dining alongside a signed menu and special edition plate to take home, guests are guaranteed to leave the Inspiration Table with far more than when they arrived.

 Book your experience at the Inspiration Table here.